OfficeDev/Microsoft-Teams-Samples/samples/meeting-recruitment-app/nodejs/Readme.md

     ```bash
     ngrok http 3978 --host-header="localhost:3978"
     ```
-    Alternatively, you can also use the `dev tunnel`.
-Please follow [Create and host a Dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) and host the tunnel with anonymous user access command as shown below:
+    Alternatively, you can also use the `dev tunnels`.
+Please follow [Create and host a dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) and host the tunnels with anonymous user access command as shown below:

    ```bash
    devtunnel host -p 3978 --allow-anonymous